-6. Wetlands
+8. Wetlands

-- 6.1.
-Based on the level of growth, proposed allocations and saved 2017 allocations, the draft Canterbury District Nutrient Neutrality Strategy identifies a residual need for approximately 96ha of wetland to offset the nutrient budget up to 2045.
-This is a significant potential level of need and there are very limited areas across the district within which such provision can be located. - 6.2.
+- 8.1.
+Based on the level of growth identified through the draft Local Plan, the draft Canterbury District Nutrient Neutrality Strategy identifies a residual need for approximately 41ha of wetland to offset the nutrient budget up to 2040/41.
+In order to establish 41ha of fully operational wetlands, approximately 75ha of total land may be required.
+This is a significant potential level of need and there are very limited areas across the district within which such provision can be located. - 8.2.
 Areas of land along the River Stour in the Canterbury district were identified as potential sites for wetland creation.
-These were then assessed in the draft Nutrient Neutrality Strategy. - 6.3.
+These were then assessed in the draft Nutrient Neutrality Strategy. - 8.3.
 All areas identified as green (yes suitable) or amber (maybe suitable) have been safeguarded as wetland on the draft Policies map and under Policy DS17 Habitats of international importance of the draft Local Plan.
-Given the scale of the potential need for wetland mitigation within the district to support the delivery of the draft Local Plan, it is critical that potentially suitable areas for wetland creation are safeguarded, and are not needlessly lost to other development. - 6.4.
+Given the scale of the potential need for wetland mitigation within the district to support the delivery of the draft Local Plan, it is critical that potentially suitable areas for wetland creation are safeguarded, and are not needlessly lost to other development. - 8.4.
 The parcel of land to the south of Sturry Road on the edge of Fordwich was identified as suitable with the area furthest from the river being maybe suitable.
 This area was also submitted through the call for sites for renewable energy or natural environment uses.
 The site is located immediately downstream of the Canterbury WWTW and immediately upstream of the Stodmarsh site, and therefore presents an important opportunity for a high-efficiency wetland, which could have a significant impact on the overall nutrient budget.
 As the site is available, suitable and could provide multiple benefits (such as a natural separation between Fordwich and Canterbury), this area of land has been proposed to be allocated for wetland.
-Policy C24 Land to the south of Sturry Road provides additional certainty above the safeguarded parcels of land under Policy DS17 Habitats of international importance. - 6.5.
-Draft Policy C24- Land to the south of Sturry Road allocates 15.14ha of wetland, and draft Policy DS17 Habitats of international importance safeguards a further nine parcels of land covering 97.19ha. - 6.6.
-The draft Local Plan altogether identifies land for up to 112.33ha of potential wetland which allows for a 16.33ha buffer.
+Policy C20 Land to the south of Sturry Road provides additional certainty above the safeguarded parcels of land under Policy DS17 Habitats of international importance. - 8.5.
+Draft Policy C20 Land to the south of Sturry Road allocates 15.14ha of wetland, and draft Policy DS17 Habitats of international importance safeguards a further nine parcels of land covering 97.19ha. - 8.6.
+The draft Local Plan altogether identifies land for up to 112.33ha of potential wetland which allows for a buffer.
 This additional area will allow for some discretion over which areas to create wetlands on, as well as appropriate buffer zones and floodplain compensation areas on the site.